JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2022-01-11-sbiobertresolve_snomed_findings_aux_concepts_en.md

 ## Description

 This model maps clinical entities and concepts to Snomed codes using sbiobert_base_cased_mli Sentence Bert Embeddings.
-This is also capable of extracting Morph Abnormality, Procedure, Substance, Physical Object, and Body Structure concepts of Snomed codes.
+This is also capable of extracting `Morph Abnormality`, `Procedure`, `Substance`, `Physical Object`, and `Body Structure` concepts of Snomed codes.

 In the metadata, the `all_k_aux_labels` can be divided to get further information: `ground truth`, `concept`, and `aux` .For example, in the example shared below the ground truth is `Atherosclerosis`, concept is `Observation`, and aux is `Morph Abnormality`